Teuton-Roy/Basic-Node/README.md

 # What is nmp?
     nmp stands for node package manager.

-# why use [npm inti] command
+# why use [npm init] command
-    This utility will walk us through creating a package.json file
+    This utility will walk us through creating a package.json file.